Equivalence of entropy solutions and gradient flows for pressureless 1D Euler systems: Entropy solutions

 Observe that the flux function \(\Ucal(t,m)\) is the primitive of the prescribed velocity \(U(t,m)\) from \eqref{eq:U:EP}. \end{exm}

 \begin{exm}[Poisson force with linear damping] We can consider a slightly more general system than \eqref{eq:EP} by including a linear damping term for the momentum, that is, we look at

 Here \(\gamma \in \R\) should satisfy \(\gamma > 0\) to be considered a damping term.
-As before, the idea is to integrate \eqref{eq:EPld} and consider the cumulative distributions \eqref{eq:MQ:def} of \(\rho\) and \(\rho v\).
+As before, the idea is to integrate \eqref{eq:EPld} and consider the distribution functions \eqref{eq:MQ:def} of \(\rho\) and \(\rho v\).
 Analogous to \eqref{eq:MQ:evol:EP} we then arrive at the transport-like equations

 The second equation can be rewritten, using an integrating factor, as

 which we can integrate along characteristics, where \(M\) is constant.
 As before, choosing \(\Vcal^0\) such that \(Q(0,x) = \Vcal^0(M(0,x))\) we find that \(M\) satisfies the conservation law \eqref{eq:claw}, this time with a time-dependent flux function \(\Ucal(t,m)\) given by